alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ```

-When I go back onto IGV and reload my session, my annotated gene should now included in **transcripts.gff** on the browser.
+When you go back onto IGV and reload the session, any annotations added to **transcripts.gff** should now appear on the browser.
 Yay!

 *Note: By default, IGV will have all transcript annotations overlap into a single track.
 To show all annotations in a region clearly, right-click the annotation track and select the "Expanded" option.*